A while ago, I was asked to write a post about how to manage emotional triggers.

 The reason is that at this point, we would need to start moving away from generalities towards a more specific approach that is contextualized to each person’s triggers, history and current life situation.
 This is the part where I got stuck writing.

 I appreciate, however, that not everyone can afford individualized therapy or coaching.
-For the sake of making this topic more manageable, I shall write what I can about 3 common trigger responses (feeling overwhelmed, frustrated/angry, inadequate/not good enough).
+For the sake of making this topic more manageable, I shall write a five-part series breaking down what exactly triggers are, why we have them, as well as provide a general framework to use about how to overcome them in the long run.

 Read Part 2 here.